-1. Onboard employees early using the latest digital learning techniques
+1. Onboard employees early

-2. Create a culture of lifelong learners
+2. BUILD a culture of learning

-Organisations that create a culture where learning is seen as a natural part of everyday work – and make it easy for employees to learn in the workflow – tend to have higher employee engagement scores.
+Organisations that build a culture where learning is a natural part of everyday work, and make it easy for employees to learn in the workflow, tend to have higher employee engagement scores.

-3. Encourage a culture of self-directed learning
+3. Encourage employees to have a culture of self-directed learning

 Self-directed learning means letting go of the “sage on the stage” tradition of learning that we all have been used to.
 Most of us, in the past, have learned from teachers and gurus, but this is changing rapidly, mainly due to what is called the democratisation of knowledge.

 Self-directed learning is the employee’s choice.
 When you have a choice in how and what you need to learn, both motivation and engagement are higher – and deeper learning is more likely.

 Workers who own their learning journey are 74% more likely to know where they want to go in their career development and 48% more likely to have found purpose in their work.

 4. Provide access to high quality digital learning resources

 Continuous learning benefits or self-directed learning can’t happen without easy access to high quality digital learning resources.

 Learners need access to short, engaging, media-rich content – where it’s quick to find what they need, when they need it - rather than just SCORM files in Learning Management Systems.
 This is the best way to encourage self-directed and constant learning.
 Just in time learning is essential as is providing quality resources to ensure that quality answers are available.